-After having breakfast, you will see a presentation about the Turtle Conservation project and also receive a project briefing which will help you to understand the do’s and don’ts at the project.
-After that you will start engage in the typical activities you are supposed to do throughout the week such as feeding the turtles, cleaning the tanks, catching live food for turtles and also cleaning the beach.
+Following breakfast, you will see a presentation about the Turtle Conservation project and also receive a project briefing which will help you to understand the do’s and don’ts at the project.
+After that you will engage in the typical activities you’ll be doing throughout the week, such as feeding the turtles, cleaning the tanks, catching live food for turtles and also cleaning the beach.
 In the evening, you will then see a documentary about Turtles which will help you to widen your knowledge about these amazing creatures.

 After having breakfast on Tuesday, you will start cleaning the tanks, feeding the turtles and collecting seaweed and live food for turtles.
 In addition, you will also create turtle toys, clean the beach and provide medicine for injured turtles if present.

-On Thursday, you will have your breakfast and start cleaning tanks, feeding the turtles and collecting seaweed. you will also create turtle toys and provide medicine for injured turtles if present.
+On Thursday, after breakfast, you will be cleaning tanks, feeding the turtles and collecting seaweed.
+You will also continue creating turtle toys and provide medicine for injured turtles if present.

-In either, Tuesday/ Wednesday/ or Thursday you will visit an amazing location called the Crystal Bay which has a breathtaking view.
-Your local coordinators will decide the day in which you visit this exotic location.
+On either, Tuesday, Wednesday, or Thursday you will visit an amazing location called Crystal Bay which has a breathtaking view.
+Your local coordinators will decide the day on which you visit this exotic location.

 Thursday night will be a special one for you to enjoy the welcome and farewell dinner by a Bonfire at the beach.
-This would be a great opportunity to get to know the newcomers and say goodbye for those who are leaving.
+Further, this would be a great opportunity to get to know the newcomers and say goodbye to those who are leaving.

 On Friday, after having breakfast, you will feed the turtles and get an amazing opportunity to release turtles to the sea.
-But please do understand that this opportunity is only if you are leaving the program this week.
+However, please note that this opportunity is only if you are leaving the programme this week.
 If you continue another week at the project, you will engage in the regular activities at the turtle conservation centre.
-For those who are leaving the program, there would also be a feedback session regarding the program.
-After having lunch, you all can engage in activities such as feeding the turtles, cleaning tanks and measuring the turtles growth.
+After lunch, you can engage in all the usual activities.
+These include feeding the turtles, cleaning tanks and measuring the turtles’ growth.

-Other activities you would engage are as below:
+Other activities you might engage in are as follows:

 - Cleaning the beach